-- 14.1 The Tennis Australia Extreme Weather Policy applies to all matches and can be accessed here. - 14.2 The 'Thermal Comfort Level', where applicable must be taken from the Bureau of Meteorology (BOM) website. - 14.3 The reading shall come from the Weather station closest to the location of the match (measured using the shortest path between the two (2) points and always taken from the WBGT Shade Column, where applicable. - 14.4 On all court surfaces Team Captains should communicate with each other a minimum two (2) hours prior to scheduled match time to determine whether match will proceed.
+- 14.1 The Tennis Australia Extreme Weather Policy applies to all matches and can be accessed here. - 14.2 The 'Thermal Comfort Level', where applicable must be taken from the Bureau of Meteorology (BOM) website. - 14.3 The reading shall come from the Weather station closest to the location of the match (measured using the shortest path between the two (2) points and always taken from the WBGT Shade Column, where applicable.

-- 14.5 During inclement weather on all court surfaces, efforts should be made to use an alternate venue to ensure matches are played on scheduled date and time.
+- 14.4 On all court surfaces Team Captains should communicate with each other a minimum two (2) hours prior to scheduled match time to determine whether match will proceed. - 14.5 During inclement weather on all court surfaces, efforts should be made to use an alternate venue to ensure matches are played on scheduled date and time.
 Options may include: - Playing the round at the home team's alternate venue. - Playing the round at the away team's venue. - 14.6 Unless both Team Captains agree, acting reasonably, to cancel the match all players must meet at the venue for the start of the match.
-Failure to do so will result in that team forfeiting the match. - 14.7 Following a rain delay, all teams must make reasonable attempts to dry courts and resume play, allowing forty-five (45) minutes for courts to be playable. - 14.8 Both Team Captains must agree, acting reasonably, to cancel the match due to inclement weather (Wash Out), each team shall receive five points. - 14.9 If Team Captains cannot agree on cancellation of a match under rules 14.6, 14.7 or 14.8, then the Home Captain will make the final call following their club's internal safety requirements. - 14.10 No match can commence later than 45 minutes after the match's scheduled start time.
-If the match has not commenced within this time, the match will be declared a Wash Out. - 14.11 Team Captains must assign players who were scheduled to play the rain affected match in Match Centre for the match to be counted towards a players Finals eligibility.
-The match can still be listed as a "Wash Out" with the designated players to be listed.
+Failure to do so will result in that team forfeiting the match. - 14.7 Both Team Captains must agree, acting reasonably, to cancel the match due to inclement weather (Wash Out), each team shall receive five points. - 14.8 No match can commence later than 45 minutes after the match's scheduled start time.
+If the match has not commenced within this time, the match will be declared a Wash Out. - 14.9 Following a rain delay, all teams must make reasonable attempts to dry courts and resume play, allowing forty-five (45) minutes for courts to be playable. - 14.10 If Team Captains cannot agree on cancellation of a match under Rules 14.6, 14.7 or 14.9, then the Home Captain will make the final call following their club's internal safety requirements. - 14.11 Team Captains must assign players who were scheduled to play the rain affected match in Match Centre for the match to be counted towards a players Finals eligibility.
+The match can still be listed as a "Wash Out" with the designated players to be listed. - 14.12 Teams are expected to take all steps to allow play to occur, including surface changes from grass to synthetic/hard or outdoor to indoor where available.